You can filter the charts by clicking the relevant button on the left side. You can access each chart and download the underlying data.

 filtered by Type

-This segmented bar graph shows the number of respondents who report having used file sharing services to upload or download content never or at least once.
+The graph shows the frequence of respondents in using file sharing services to upload or download content.
 Respondents in Bulgaria were the most likely to report having use these services at least once, while respondents in Germant were least likely to do so.
 The respondents were asked the following question: "How often do you do the following?
 Use file sharing services to upload or download documents, videos, images or music".
 European Union refers to EU28.
 The United Kingdom left the European Union on 31 January 2020.